 It is important to note that the caloric expenditure during vomiting can vary among individuals due to several factors.
 Factors such as muscle strength, body mass, and overall fitness levels can influence the energetic effort required during vomiting.
 Additionally, the content and volume of the stomach, as well as the presence of any underlying medical conditions, can also impact the metabolic response.

-See also How many calories in a vegetable curry with rice
+See also How many calories are in penne alla vodka

 In conclusion, vomiting involves a considerable amount of energy expenditure due to the intense contractions and physiological responses it triggers.
 The number of calories burned during vomiting can be influenced by various factors, including the intensity and duration of the episode, individual characteristics, and underlying health conditions.
 Nonetheless, it is essential to remember that vomiting should not be considered as a means of intentional caloric expenditure or weight loss, as it can lead to dehydration and other health complications.